abolfazlakbarzadeh/react-context-toolkit/README.md

 # Additional

-There is an axios instance maker so you can use it and by a faw addition functions it have control something's.
+There is an axios instance constructor so you can use it and have multiple controls with additional functions.

 ## Installation